lukaszgryglicki/align/README.md

 Then it performs movements 64 pixels in all directions (this gives 64+64+1 = 129x129 = 16641/16.6K checks each checking 161K pixels).

+To figure out which movement is best it calculates different for two iamges at each pixel (absolute value of their difference. it assumes images are monochrome and just takes a green pixel of image if it isn't monochrome) and then calculates sum of those absolute pixel differences.

+Then it chooses minimum from all possible movements range (by default moving 401x401 square from image center in all directions covering 129x129 checks).

 You can also override number of (v)CPUs autodetection and specify for example N=8.

 You can change those details via environmental variables.